anagromataf/lazyObject/README.markdown

 }, 10, key1, key2, key3, key4, key5, value1, value2, value3, value4, value5);
 </pre>

 Now we created a small object graph with an object referring to 10 other objects.
 To access the content of the newly created dictionary, we have to call either `lz_obj_sync()` or `lz_obj_async()`.
-Using this function to access the content of the objects assures that the library is aware of each access to the private data.
+Using this function to access the content of the objects assures that the library is aware of each access to the payload.

 <pre>
 __block lz_obj key, value;